Lobelia deckenii

 Lobelia deckenii is the only alpine species of lobelia that is native to Kilimanjaro, occurring between 3,800 and 4,300 m.

-Lobelia deckenii subsp. keniensis is the variety of Lobelia deckenii that occurs on Mount Kenya, between 3,300 and 4,600 m.
+Lobelia gregoriana which was formerly treated as Lobelia deckenii subsp. keniensis occurs on Mount Kenya, between 3,300 and 4,600 m.
 It is eaten less by rock hyrax than Lobelia telekii, which occurs more often in hyrax habitat.
 The lobelia species on Mount Kenya are both pollinated by birds, especially the scarlet-tufted sunbird and the alpine chat.

 This species of giant lobelia is known for the reservoirs of water held in its rosettes, which freeze at night and protect the apical meristem which is contained in a dense central leaf bud.
 When this reservoir is drained, the temperature of the inner meristem drops below freezing, which does not occur when the fluid is left intact.
 The crescent-shaped ice cubes formed in these rosettes gave rise to the nickname, "gin and tonic lobelia".